How to make Homemade Dairy Feed for More Milk: Best Guide

 • 5 kg pineapple waste

-Napier grass, or Elephant grass, is a common forage crop that provides a good source of fibre for cows.
+Napier grass, or Elephant grass, is a common forage crop that provides a good source of fiber for cows.
 It is rich in structural carbohydrates and has moderate protein content

 Pineapple juice and by-products without the crown have a higher energy value than maize silage.
 The nutritional value of pineapple waste is high, with a dry matter content of 88.6%, and crude protein content of 4.5%.
 In terms of gross energy, pineapple waste has a Gross Energy (GE) value of 17.0 MJ/Kg DM and a Metabolizable Energy (ME) value of 10.8 MJ/Kg DM.
 Pineapple waste is also very tasty for cows and can be mixed with other feed sources